JeseGamerHD/AssortedAdditions/README.md

 (optional)

 ## Contributing
-I won't be adding contributors to the repository (for now), but contributions are still welcome.
-Anyone who contributes will still be credited of course.
+Contributions are welcome!
 Before doing anything you should check a few things depending on how you are planning to contribute.
 Joining the [discord](https://discord.gg/TZXJ9yGapC) and discussing potential contributions is highly recommended.
 If you have any questions, please send me a message over on discord.

 - **Adding new content**:
 Either make a post in the discord server's "suggestions" forum following its guidelines or create a new issue that describes the new content and add information that could be relevant to the player (crafting recipe, obtaining, etc).
 I will then check the issue and add appropriate labels to it.
 After this you can start working on the issue.